 Business Intelligence (BI) is a comprehensive term encompassing data analytics and other reporting tools that help in decision-making using historical data.
 BI vendors are developing cutting-edge technology tools and technologies to reduce complexities associated with BI and empower business users.

 Data Analytics focuses on algorithms to determine the relationship between data offering insights.
 The major difference between BI and Analytics is that Analytics has predictive capabilities, whereas BI helps in informed decision-making based on analysis of past data.

 Data Science is one of the recent fields combining big data, unstructured data, and a combination of advanced mathematics and statistics.
 It is a new field that has emerged within the field of Data Management providing an understanding of the correlation between structured and unstructured data.
 Nowadays, data scientists are in great demand as they can transform unstructured data into actionable insights, helpful for businesses.

-Business Intelligence (BI) helps different organizations in better decision-making leveraging a wide range of latest tools and methods.
-It is the broadest category involving data analytics, data mining and big data.
-BI involves varied processes and procedures which help in data collection, sharing and reporting to ensure better decision making.
-With recent advancement in BI tools, users can generate reports and visualizations all by themselves, without relying on IT staff.
+Business Intelligence (BI) helps different organizations in better decision-making by leveraging a wide range of latest tools and methods.
+It is the broadest category involving data analytics, data mining, and big data.
+BI involves varied processes and procedures which help in data collection, sharing, and reporting to ensure better decision-making.
+With recent advancements in BI tools, users can generate reports and visualizations all by themselves, without relying on IT staff.

-In the present scenario, businesses need to extract insights and make the most of it from every tweet and customer care interaction.
-Business Intelligence (BI) and Analytics can help in making insightful business decisions, taking appropriate action along with quick implementation while Data Business Intelligence leverages cutting edge technology BI tools to address data analysis issues.
+In the present scenario, businesses need to extract insights and make the most of them from every tweet and customer care interaction.
+Business Intelligence (BI) and Analytics can help in making insightful business decisions, taking appropriate action along with quick implementation while Data Business Intelligence leverages cutting-edge technology BI tools to address data analysis issues.
 Data Scientists and Domain Specialists are professionals who can skillfully use these tools to fuel business success and innovation.